 Getting to Port Canaveral can be a little tricky if you’re not a Florida resident.
 Or if you’re a traveler driving.
 Even then, driving your car can present certain challenges.
-Disney Cruise Line offers transfers via the Disney Cruise Line bus, and we are here to tell you all about it!
+Disney Cruise Line offers transfers via the Disney Cruise Line shuttle bus, and we are here to tell you all about it!

-Disney Cruise Line Bus to Port Canaveral
+Disney Cruise Line Shuttle to Port Canaveral

-Well, the Disney Cruise Line bus is as close to the Magical Express as you can get, really.
+Well, the Disney Cruise Line shuttle is as close to the Magical Express as you can get, really.
 Just like Disney’s Magical Express from days of old, they take care of all of your luggage for you, so you don’t have to worry about it!
 We loved the seamlessness of the experience.
 And not having to worry about much of anything once we boarded the bus.
 The bus is a grand motorcoach.
-Complete with cushioned seats and Disney shows playing, it really is a nice way to start your Disney Cruise Line vacation.
+Complete with cushioned seats and Disney shows playing, it really is a nice way to start your Disney Cruise Line Vacation.

 Disney Cruise Line Transportation options to Port Canaveral

 Getting to Port Canaveral doesn’t have to be stressful!
 But it’s important to have it planned ahead of time.
-We’ve outlined the many transportation options to Port Canaveral here.
+We’ve outlined the many Transportation to Port Canaveral Options here.

-Taking the Disney Cruise Line Bus from your Walt Disney World Resort
+Take the Disney Cruise Line Bus from your Walt Disney World Resort

 Taking a land and sea vacation?
 The Disney Cruise Line bus makes that easy!
 So if you’re staying at a Walt Disney World Resort hotel beforehand, this is an option you can use.
 Once you’ve booked your hotel, you can book your transportation.
 And the week of your cruise you should receive an email stating the time that you’ll be picked up.
 Just be ready at the Disney Cruise Line shuttle area at that time and you’ll be on your way!
-They will take care of your checked luggage for you, so be sure to have everything you’ll need for the day in your Disney cruise carryon.
+They will take care of your checked luggage for you, so be sure to have everything you’ll need for the day in your Disney cruise carry-on.